Kami/raspberry-pi-ham-radio/radio_bridge/README.md

   - Ability to set maximum transmission time.
 If plugin will run longer for a defined threshold, it will be automatically killed and TX will be disabled.
   - Minimum delay between DTMF commands invocations to prevent spam and abuse.
-- Support for multiple text to speech configuration (gtts - internet access needed, espeak ng - no internet access needed)
+- Support for multiple text to speech engines (gtts - internet access needed, espeak ng - no internet access needed)
 - Extensive caching for fast performance - synthesized audio files are cached so they can be re-used on subsequent plugin invocation if the text stays the same.
 This way we can avoid TTS